AntonioIndindoli/Destructible-Structure-Builder/Documentation/Manual.md

 This asset is distributed under the Unity Asset Store End-User License.
 See `LICENSE.md` for full terms.

-© 2025 Your Name / Studio.
+© 2025 Mayuns Technologies.
 All rights reserved.